stacks-network/docs/src/pages/stacks-wallet/usage.md

 -> The wallet only supports Trezor One, Ledger Nano S, and Ledger Blue.
 Other wallets, for example, the Trezor Model T, are not supported.
 If you have questions about wallet support, please [contact Blockstack support](emailto:support@blockstack.org).

-The current Stacks Wallet ([v3.0.0](https://github.com/blockstack/stacks-wallet/releases/tag/v3.0.0)) supports only the Trezor One device, and only up to firmware [version 1.8.3](https://wiki.trezor.io/Firmware_changelog).
+The current Stacks Wallet ([v3.1.0](https://github.com/blockstack/stacks-wallet/releases/tag/v3.0.0)) supports only the Trezor One device, and only up to firmware [version 1.8.3](https://wiki.trezor.io/Firmware_changelog).
 If you have a newer firmware, you will have to downgrade by [following instructions described on this page](https://wiki.trezor.io/Firmware_downgrade).

-!> Downgrading your wallet is dangerous and will erase your Trezor, so make sure you have your seed phrase backed up.
+!> Downgrading your wallet is dangerous and will erase your Trezor, so make sure you have your Trezor seed phrase backed up.

 Alternatively to downgrading the firmware, you can use Stacks (STX) tokens with a [Ledger hardware device](https://www.ledger.com/).
-You can enter your seed phrase into the Ledger device to access your account.
+You can enter your Trezor seed phrase into the Ledger device to access your account.
 View the [Ledger documentation on how to restore a seed phrase to a Ledger device](https://support.ledger.com/hc/en-us/articles/360005434914-Restore-from-recovery-phrase).
 You will need the original 24-word Trezor recovery phrase which you backed up when setting up your Trezor.

--> Only Ledger Nano S is currently supported by the v3.0.0 Stacks Wallet.
+-> Only Ledger Nano S is currently supported by the v3.1.0 Stacks Wallet.